nikitafedorov008/nikitafedorov008/README.md

 - I have the skills to create applications of medium complexity for Android "from scratch"
 - I have several laid out applications
 - Also a lot of debugged working pieces of code that can be used for future projects
-- I work in the AndroidStudio environment
+- I work in the AndroidStudio and IntellijIdea environments
 - Knowledge of the Android API 25.0 and up, understanding Android architecture.
 - I read technical documentation and literature in English
 - Understanding the principles of OOP